aadishlok/agarwal_rohit_python_2017/Final Exam/Read ME.md

   <img src="analysis/ana_[1-3]/Analysis 1/Weather VS WIND Stock.png" />

 ##### Assumptions -:
-##### Here I can see a Huge Huge difference in stock price.
+##### Here I can see a Huge difference in stock price.
   - We can see the stock price is alomost increased 80 times from 2012 to 2016.
-  - Which indicates Global Warming is directly propotional to Renewable energy.
+  - Which indicates Global Warming is directly propotional to the utilization of Renewable energy.

 ### Final Conclusion
   - Weather Plays a major role in stock price.
   - As Annual mean of weather is increasing every year.
   - Global Warming is also Increasing.
-  - At the same time uses of Renewable Energy is also increasing Annualy.
+  - At the same time use of Renewable Energy is also increasing Annualy.
-  - Non Renewable energy is stagnant due to other usages.
+  - Non Renewable energy is stagnant and has not descended due to other usages.

 ##### Note-:
   - This Comparision is done on Annual Temperature.